johnnyra27/leaflet-map-exercise/README.md

-# Johnny's Leaflet Practice Assignment
+# Johnny's Story Map Draft
-Johnny's version
+Venues I Have Performed In.

 ## Link to live map (replace with link to your site)
 https://johnnyra27.github.io/leaflet-map-exercise/